spack/spack-tutorial/tutorial_packaging.rst

 This tutorial assumes you have a basic familiarity with some of the Spack commands, and that you have a working version of Spack installed.
-If not, we suggest looking at Spack's :ref:`getting_started` guide.
+If not, we suggest looking at Spack's `Getting Started <https://spack.readthedocs.io/en/latest/getting_started.html#getting-started>`_ guide.
 This tutorial also assumes you have at least a beginner's-level familiarity with Python.

 Also note that this document is a tutorial.
 It can help you get started with packaging, but is not intended to be complete.
-See Spack's :ref:`packaging-guide` for more complete documentation on this topic.
+See Spack's `Packaging Guide <https://spack.readthedocs.io/en/latest/packaging_guide.html#packaging-guide>`_ for more complete documentation on this topic.

 ---------------
 Getting Started